Fairmont Lions Club > How We Serve

 As a part of the Reading Action Program, the club partnered with Read Aloud WV to establish a Read Aloud chapter in Marion County, providing trained volunteer readers in the elementary schools in the county.
 Beginning with three participating schools in 2014-15, all Marion County elementary schools participated in program duringthe 2018-2019 school year.

 The Fairmont Lions Club has adopted to clean and maintain approximately 2.5 miles of rail trail from Fairmont to Monongah, in cooperation with Marion County Parks and Recreation.
-The West Fork Rail Trail (Ralph LaRue Trail)maintained by the club throughout the spring, summer and fall.
+The West Fork Rail Trail (Ralph LaRue Trail) is maintained by the club throughout the spring, summer and fall.

 The Fairmont Lions Club helped to provide food to restock food pantries in neighboring West Virginia counties following the extended power outages caused by the blizzard of Superstorm Sandy in the fall of 2012.
 After the floods in sounthern West Virginia in 2016, the club collected and sent new and gently used winter coats to provide warmth to those who had lost their belongings in the floods.